 Blogs are synonymous with online content.

-They stand out as some of the most popular and widely used formats for online information today.
+They stand out as some of the most popular and widely used formats for content today.

 But, here’s a million dollar question: how do you write them?